KDE/kaidan/CONTRIBUTING.md

 ### Copyright

-The *LICENSE* file must be updated if there are copyright changes:
+The [license file](LICENSE) must be updated if there are copyright changes:

-1. Add to *utils/generate-license.py* a new `CopyrightTarget` for a new graphic or change an existing one for a modification of an existing graphic.
+1. Add to the [license generation tool](utils/generate-license.py) a new `CopyrightTarget` for a new graphic or change an existing one for a modification of an existing graphic.
-1. Execute `utils/generate-license.py > LICENSE` for updating the *LICENSE* file.
+1. Execute `utils/generate-license.py > LICENSE` for updating the [license file](LICENSE) file.
 1. Add those two file changes to the same commit which contains the new or modified graphic.

 ### Logo